3DCoded/3MS/docs/instructions.md

 ## 3. Configuring your 3MS

 1. Install Klipper firmware onto the MCU by following [Firmware](firmware.md).
-2. Follow [Installation](install.md) to install the 3MS configuration
+2. Follow [Installation](install.md) to install the 3MS configuration.
+3. Follow [Filament Sensor](fsensor.md) to setup your filament sensor with the 3MS.

 ## 4. Stepper motor setup